probstit/exceptional.js/README.md

 TA DAAAA!!
 No more passing `req` and `res` objects down to controller methods to control the status code sent to the client.

 ## Localization
 The requirement that an exception must have a code property has two major benefits.
-First of all, it helps with code verbosity, writting a number is much eassier that an error string.
+First of all, it helps with code verbosity, writting a number is much eassier than an error string.
 And secondly, an error code can be matched to an error string.

 `exceptional.js` provides an API for registering error code tables with multiple language support.